merlinfuchs/isolator/README.md

 send so-called "Resource Requests" over the connection to the client.
 The client can fulfill these requests and respond to the request with a so-called "Resource Response" again over the connection.
 The client is therefore responsible for implementing necessary APIs to access external resources from the script.
-This communication concept makes it possible to provide a simple implementation for a wide variety of applications.
+This communication concept makes it possible to provide a simple and secure implementation for a wide variety of applications.